We are here to help you.

 Yes, you can!
 You can now use your Supplemental Nutrition Assistance Program (SNAP) benefits to shop online for groceries.
 Use your EBT card to shop securely for fresh produce and groceries at these participating stores in the NYC area (links below are clickable):

 Note: SNAP benefits cannot be used to pay delivery fees.
 Make sure an online store delivers to your home address.
-More information on SNAP Benefits can be found here: https://otda.ny.gov/SNAP-COVID-19/.
+You should confirm that SNAP is accepted before placing an order.
+For the most up to date information on SNAP Benefits please visit: https://otda.ny.gov/SNAP-COVID-19/.

 Where can I get information about schools and remote learning?

-What do I do if I can’t pay my rent?
+What do I do if I can’t pay my rent and/or face eviction?

 I have another question that isn’t answered here.
 Who do I talk to?